 "You miss Mom."
 Snow said without hesitation.
 "And Hiro, Kato, and Airi."

 "I told Airi I would stay in touch, but I haven't."
 I admitted.
-"Every time she calls Tsume has to make an excuse, because I'm too terrified to face them."
-I turned to face my companion, and the way her eyes looked desperately lost pulled at the strings of my heart.
+"Every time she calls, Tsume has to make an excuse because I'm too terrified to face them."
+I turned toward my companion, and the way her eyes looked desperately lost pulled at the strings of my heart.
 "I've been too afraid to see them, let alone talk with them.
 So much has changed since I left.
-I mean . . . if I ever saw them again, would they even recognize me?"
+I mean… if I ever saw them again, would they even recognize me?"

 "Toboe."
 Snow said quietly, but trailed off, as if she wasn't sure of what to say to me.
 I wasn't sure what to say either.

-We'd opened up our farmhouse to troubled wolves with the intent to move back to Fairfield at some point, let someone else take over once we'd found ourselves again, but three years had already passed and we were still here.
-Three years had passed since I first ran away from home.
-Three years had passed since I last saw my family.
+We'd opened up our farmhouse to troubled wolves with the intent to move back to Fairfield at some point, let someone else take over once we'd found ourselves again, but twoyears had gone by, and we were still here.
+Two years had passed since I first ran away from home, since I'd last seen my family.

 "Nothing's changed about you."
 Snow spoke again.
-"You're older and wiser, and you cut your hair, but you're still the same boy you were three years ago.
+"You're older and wiser, and you cut your hair, but you're still the same boy you were two years ago.
 Time isn't going to change that."

 "You wanted them to be here."
 The black she-wolf finished for me, for my throat closed around the words.
 "I get it.
 But today will still be awesome even if they aren't around.
 And when you're ready, we'll go back home and we'll see them and everything is going to be fine."